-Some of the most iconic pop and rock songs of the past half centuries have been covers.
+Some of the most iconic pop and rock songs of the past half century have been covers.
 These two weeks, I will take a look at these classics and their overshadowed originals.

 I love “Torn.”
 It’s a gorgeous pop ballad with a a fundamental tension: